thestennettreport/TheStennettReport.github.io/project_2025/detailed_breakdown.md

 **Author:**  The Heritage Foundation and a network of over 50 conservative organizations

 "Project 2025: Mandate for Leadership" is not merely a policy document; it's a comprehensive blueprint for a radical conservative takeover of the U.S. government.
-Spearheaded by the Heritage Foundation, a powerful conservative think tank with close ties to the Trump administration, this project represents a coordinated effort to dismantle the "administrative state," shrink the government, and reshape American society according to a conservative ideology.
+Spearheaded by [The Heritage Foundation](https://en.wikipedia.org/wiki/The_Heritage_Foundation), a powerful conservative think tank with close ties to the Trump administration, this project represents a coordinated effort to dismantle the "administrative state," shrink the government, and reshape American society according to a conservative ideology.

 The project's significance lies in its ambition, scope, and level of detail.
 It goes beyond simply outlining policy recommendations; it provides a roadmap for a conservative revolution, with specific plans for staffing, restructuring, and reorienting every major federal agency and department.
 This blueprint, if implemented, could have a profound impact on the lives of millions of Americans, potentially leading to a less equitable, less inclusive, and less democratic society.